chexbox/AlgCalc/README.md

 * Buttons add to text box (06 April, 2018)
 * Calculations now work!
 (09 April, 2018)
 * It looks prettier (09 April, 2018)
+* Some advanced functions work (10 April, 2018)

 # Summary
 * Free open source algebra calculator
 * https://chexbox.github.io/Algebra-Calculator/
 * Mainly uses javascript and HTML
 * Potentialy uses canvas for graphing in the future
-* We have nothing done!
+* We have a little more than nothing done!